Leen15/docker-postgres-s3-backup-via-cron/README.md

     - AWS_SECRET_ACCESS_KEY=< secret access key>
     - AWS_KEEP_FOR_DAYS=< how many days do you want to keep backups>
     - BACKUP_NAME=<this will be the directory containing your backups on s3>
+    - BACKUP_CRON_SCHEDULE=<this will be the cron schedule if defined.
+Standard value is 1 hour>
     - PGHOST=<see the link section below>
     - PGUSER=<username>
     - PGPASSWORD=<password>